How Are Greenprint Cups Made?

 Greenprint Straws: Certifications at a Glance

 Greenprint also provides straws for your beverage station needs.
-Our compostable agave and PHA straws are BPI Compostable and TÜV Home Compostable Certified.
-We also offer recyclable agave-fiber straws made of FSC-certified plant fibers and verified recycled plastics.
+Our compostable agave straws are BPI Compostable and TÜV Home Compostable Certified.
+We also offer recycled agave-fiber straws made of FSC-certified plant fibers and verified recycled plastics.

 Both options are eco-friendly and can be disposed of according to their specific material and certifications.